Mel-Hart-coder/HTML-snake/README.md

-# HTML-snake
+# Snake
-Building Snake with HTML, CSS, and HTML
+Building Snake with Javascript, CSS, and HTML